Cluster

 The main table displays information about Hostname, IP address and Status of the each node.
 If the Cluster mode is activated, then status and information about the joined (master or slave) server is displayed.

-How to set your network connection correctly you can see Logmanager with High Availability
+To know how to set your network connection correctly, you can see Logmanager with High Availability

 Cluster network connectivity requirements: